 "Things are good," he said.
 "We have outperformed what the expectations were to reach a percentage rent threshold to pay to the city."
 (Percentage rent is additional rent over a base amount that tenants pay property owners on tenant sales.)

 Add that to sales tax revenues, and the city wins.
-And Conner also wins as
+And Conner also wins as his theater continues to roll out blockbusters along with a small dose of more obscure movies.

 The theater first opened in 1932 with aplomb, according to Alameda Museum's website.
 After a speech by Gov. "Sunny Jim" Rolph, the audience settled in for a dose of escapism with a screening of "Rebecca of Sunnybrook Farm."